 TMED vs. XHS

 TMED (T. Rowe Price Health Care ETF) and XHS (SPDR S&P Health Care Services ETF) are both Health & Biotech Equities funds.
-A 0.57 correlation means they provide meaningful diversification when combined.
+At a correlation of -0.50, they often move in opposite directions.
 TMED charges 0.44%/yr vs 0.35%/yr for XHS.

 Performance